 In addition to SRK’s recommendations, Enforcer is contemplating a surface bulk sample of the No. 2 vein to get a better indication of the gold mineralization that potentially continues with depth.

 During the 2017 field program the Company’s exploration team also undertook a property-wide reconnaissance prospecting program.
 Results will be released following full compilation and review.

 Montalembert is situated within the prolific Abitibi Greenstone Belt that has produced over 180 M oz. of gold since early 1900s.

-The property is located at the NE end of the Archean-aged Abitibi sub-province, situated between a major anticline to the south and a syncline to the north.
-At the property scale, the volcanic rocks and their comagmatic gabbro intrusives lie between the Waswanipi Pluton and the Capisisit Pluton.
+The property is located at the northeast end of the Archean-aged Abitibi sub-province, situated between a major anticline to the south and a syncline to the north.
+The 80 km long, east-west trending Kapunapotagen structural break lies just northeast of the property boundary.
+The regional geology has been linked with that of the Chibougamau area.
+At the property scale, the volcanic rocks and their comagmatic gabbro intrusives lie between the Waswanipi and the Capisisit plutons.

 Reports of the first gold discovery south of the project area instigated a staking rush in 1947.
 The Galena, No. 1, 2, 3 and Rabbit veins were discovered in 1949 by N.A.
 Timmins (1938) Inc.